Find Affordable College Courses

 $5,372 Average Tuition & Fees

-Our 2023 rankings named Rochester Community and Technical College the best value school in Minnesota for nursing students.
-Rochester Community and Technical College is a small public school located in the city of Rochester.
+Our analysis found Rochester Community and Technical College to be the best value school for nursing students who want to pursue a degree in Minnesota.
+Rochester Community and Technical College is a small public school located in the midsize city of Rochester.

-The average tuition and fees for an in-state undergraduate at Rochester Community and Technical College are $5,372 a year.
+In-state tuition fees for undergraduate students at Rochester Community and Technical College are $5,372 per year.
 On average, nursing graduates from Rochester Community and Technical College take out $23,562 in student loans while working on their degree.

-Full Nursing at Rochester Community and Technical College Report
+Read full report on Nursing at Rochester Community and Technical College

 $6,380 Average Tuition & Fees

-Out of the 45 schools in Minnesota that were part of this year’s ranking, Northwest Technical College landed the # 2 spot on the list.
+A rank of #2 on this year’s list means Northwest Technical College is a great value for nursing students.
 Located in the town of Bemidji, NTC is a public college with a fairly small student population.

-NTC undergraduate students pay an average of $6,380 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at NTC are $6,380 a year.
 On average, nursing graduates from NTC take out $31,500 in student loans while working on their degree.

 #3